jdelvil4/Squeezenet/README.md

 # Squeezenet
-Squeezenet Machine Learning (ML) project
+SqueezeNet Machine Learning (ML) project

 General Overview

-This code provides a demonstration of the Intel OpenVINO toolkit and its ability to perform image classification by using the Squeezenet Machine Learning model.
+This code provides a demonstration of the Intel OpenVINO toolkit and its ability to perform image classification by using the SqueezeNet Machine Learning model.
 Implemented as a Python language project and stored using Jupyter Notebook, this project demonstrates the powerful capabilities of the model in both single and burst image classification.

 This project in totality includes: